 Say ‘hello’ to your new favorite seafood recipe!
-This lemon herb encrusted cedar plank salmon is perfect for warm summer evenings!
+This lemon herb cedar plank salmon is perfect for warm summer evenings!
 The salmon is super juicy, flaky and smoky from the cedar plank.
 I love to serve it with a side of zesty and crunchy asparagus.

 Watch my video recipe for step-by-step instructions!
 Want new recipe updates?
 Make sure you’re subscribed to my YouTube channel!